microprediction/csvsdataset/README.md

 `csvsdataset` is a Python library designed to simplify the process of working with multiple CSV files as a single dataset.
 The primary functionality is provided by the `CsvsDataset` class in the `csvsdataset.py` module.

+This was written by ChatGPT4 as mentioned [here](https://www.linkedin.com/posts/petercotton_chatgpt4-opensource-python-activity-7047184874163597312-JTr3?utm_source=share&utm_medium=member_desktop).
+Issues will be cut and paste into a session.
+It is an experiment in semi-autonomous code maintenance.

 ## Installation

 To install the `csvsdataset` library, simply run: